Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Introduction

 \begin{theorem} The set $\Omega_{\infty}$ of transcendentally normal numbers is of full measure.
-Moreover, the explicit "Sierpinski numbers" $(\xi_{\mathcal{P}}(r))_{r \in (0,1]}$ \textnormal{(}see \eqref{eq:sirnumF}\textnormal{)} are transcendentally normal.
+Moreover, the explicit "Sierpiński numbers" $(\xi_{\mathcal{P}}(r))_{r \in (0,1]}$ \textnormal{(}see \eqref{eq:sirnumF}\textnormal{)} are transcendentally normal.
 The algorithm proposed in Section~\ref{sec:alg} computes a transcendentally normal number $\nu \in (0,1) $ digit-by-digit in all integer bases $b \geq 2$.
-In particular $\nu$ is computable. \end{theorem} In fact, in Section~\ref{sec:const} we consider more general countable families of continuous functions $\mathcal{F}$ and under mild conditions on $\mathcal{F}$, we give a construction of a Sierpinski numbers $(\xi_{\mathcal{F}}(r))_{r \in (0,1]}$ for which all numbers $(f(\xi_{\mathcal{F}}(r)))_{f \in \mathcal{F}}$ are simultaneously normal.
+In particular $\nu$ is computable. \end{theorem} In fact, in Section~\ref{sec:const} we consider more general countable families of continuous functions $\mathcal{F}$ and under mild conditions on $\mathcal{F}$, we give a construction of a Sierpiński numbers $(\xi_{\mathcal{F}}(r))_{r \in (0,1]}$ for which all numbers $(f(\xi_{\mathcal{F}}(r)))_{f \in \mathcal{F}}$ are simultaneously normal.
 The corresponding Theorem~\ref{thm:cover} can be seen as (almost) optimal result on simultaneous normality.
-A surprising aside is that although the Sierpinski numbers are indexed by a real number $r$, Baire's category implies that the set of Sierpinski numbers is an infinitely countable set, see Proposition~\ref{prop:sirprop}.
+A surprising aside is that although the Sierpiński numbers are indexed by a real number $r$, Baire's category theorem implies that the set of Sierpiński numbers is an infinitely countable set, see Proposition~\ref{prop:sirprop}.
 The algorithm computing $\nu$ in Section~\ref{sec:alg} relies on some specific quantitative bounds on polynomials (see Proposition~\ref{prop:poly}) and thus does not address more general countable families of functions $\mathcal{F}$.
 However, for a given family of (regular enough) functions $\mathcal{F}$ the algorithmic approach can be easily modified.
 As far as we know, a similar problem has been only discussed in \cite{BM22}, where the authors present a continued-fraction type algorithm for the computation of a real number $x$ such that $x$ and its reciprocal $1/x$ are normal.
-Not only do we propose a different approach based on Sierpinski's cover method \cite{Sir17, BF02}, but we also vastly generalize the results in \cite{BM22}.
+Not only do we propose a different approach based on Sierpiński's cover method \cite{Sir17, BF02}, but we also vastly generalize the results in \cite{BM22}.
 We stress that prior to this work, even a concrete example for a number $x$ such that $x$ and $x^2$ are normal has not been known.

-Often it is of interest how fast the digit frequencies of a normal number converge to their asymptotic value.
+It is often of interest how quickly the digit frequencies of a normal number converge to their asymptotic value.
 This can be addressed in terms of the discrepancy number $D_N$.
 For a sequence of real numbers $(x_j)_{j \in \nn} \subset [0,1) $ one defines \cite{ABSS17}

 which measures how equidistributed the numbers $x_1, \ldots, x_N $ are.
 For any base $b \geq 2$ (or more generally any real number $b > 1$) we introduce the function

 where $\{ \cdot \}$ denotes the fractional part of a real number.
 A real number $x$ is normal if and only if $\lim_{N \to \infty} D_N^{b}(x) = 0$ for all bases $b \geq 2$.
 Note that the discrepancy number $D_N^{b}(x)$ slickly takes into account the frequency of all finite $b$-ary words in a single function, and thus it is desirable to bound $D_N^{b}(x)$ for some given (normal) number.
 Unfortunately, the rather elementary algorithm computing the number $\nu$ in Theorem~\ref{thm:main} does not yield any control on the discrepancy number.
 Our second result will remove this weakness.
 To motivate our findings, we first recall the behavior of $D_N^b(x)$ for a random number $x \in [0,1]$.
 In a series of works \cite{Fu08,Phi75,GG64} the following version of the law of the iterated logarithm (LIL) has been established as almost sure identity,